sjhorn/sjhorn.github.io/_posts/2015-05-16-are-teams-better-than-great-individuals-at-work.markdown

 >The truth is, our brains work very well individually but tend to break down in groups.
 This is why we have individual decision makers in business (and why paradoxically we have group decisions in government)

-Jeff also goes further to say contributions from great individual are at risk of mediocre minds.
+Jeff also goes further to say contributions from great individuals are at risk of mediocre minds.
 Passing Michelangelo’s work onto another artist would not yield the same perfection.

 However to counter to point of operating in isolation Jeff does conclude with:

 >Leaders need to make tough decisions all the time.
 One decision is easy: find the best people and empower them to do great things.

-## How to strike the balance?
+### How to strike the balance?

 1. **Teams and great individuals are a symbiotic relationship**.
 Great individuals struggle to  perform the same great feats without the teams that support them.
 Likewise a team without great individuals won't deliver results.
 Building a chemistry that supports both without a tradeoff in one direction works the best.